chaseruskin/orbit/README.md

 The final code repositories for Hyperspace Labs are found [here](https://github.com/orgs/hyperspace-labs/repositories).

-## Installing

-Orbit has pre-built binaries for MacOS, Windows, and Ubuntu.
-See the [releases](https://github.com/cdotrus/orbit/releases) page to grab the latest release, or you can build from source with `cargo`.
-See the full installation instructions for complete details [here](https://cdotrus.github.io/orbit/starting/installing.html).

 ## Documentation

 Read the [Book of Orbit](https://cdotrus.github.io/orbit/) for comprehensive documentation composed of tutorials, user guides, topic guides, references, and command manuals.

-Orbit provides commands for every stage of the development cycle, such as exploration, integration, and automation:
+Orbit brings an agile approach to hardware development that minimizes technical debt through its available commands related to ip exploration, integration, and automation:
 ```
 Orbit is a tool for hdl package management.